Stop press ... you should have received your personalised letter in March

 If we give you a wheeled bin you can double wrap your medical waste in plastic bags and it will be stored securely until collection.
 If you don’t have a bin or there’s a reason you can’t store the waste safely then we do have a clinical waste collection service.
 This is an appointment based weekly service.
 If you contact us, we can talk through your needs with you and work out the best solution.

 We are able to provide advice on buying and using re-usable nappies.
+Please go to Re-usable nappies to find out about our special offer where you can save £100 on a pack of re-usable nappies.
 These can be washed and used time and time again, so they reduce the need to generate or store waste.
 If you continue to use disposable nappies, and we give you a wheeled bin you can double wrap the nappies and they will be stored securely until collection.

-If we give you a re-useable rubbish bag, always put a black plastic bin liner inside the bag so that your re-useable rubbish bag can stay clean.
+If we give you a re-usable rubbish bag, always put a black plastic bin liner inside the bag so that your re-usable rubbish bag can stay clean.
 Our crews can then take the whole black plastic bin liner full of rubbish when they collect.
-One suggestion is to put nappies into scented bags/double wrapped in bags, and put them into a lidded bucket/container within your home, which can be emptied into your re-useable rubbish bag each time it is full.
+One suggestion is to put nappies into scented bags/double wrapped in bags, and put them into a lidded bucket/container within your home, which can be emptied into your re-usable rubbish bag each time it is full.

 Yes, but please do not put hot ash, charcoal or similar materials from fires, barbeques or portable barbeques straight into your wheeled bin.
 Allow all barbeque materials such as ashes and charcoal to cool completely – or damp them down fully – before placing in the wheeled bin.
 A small bucket or your old metal dustbin could be ideal for this purpose.
 Once cooled, please put into bags before putting in the wheeled bin to keep ash contained when tipped.